snadi/sca-demos/ReadMe.md

 * The `pom.xml` file already has the SpotBugs dependency added

 * Run `mvn spotbugs:check`.
 It will show you the errors spotted and that you can visually look at the errors by running `mvn spotbugs:gui`

+## CogniCrypt

+* Download the precompiled version of CongniCrypt from their [repo](https://github.com/CROSSINGTUD/CryptoAnalysis), as well as the set of Crysl rules they have there

+* Run `java -cp ../CogniCrypt/CryptoAnalysis-1.0.0-jar-with-dependencies.jar crypto.HeadlessCryptoScanner --rulesDir=../CogniCrypt/JCA_rules/ --applicationCp=target/findbugs-1.0-SNAPSHOT.jar` from inside the main directory